Soup Heaven – Pea And Mint

 Pea and mint soup is delightfully simple and can be made quickly and simply with ingredients you probably have in your kitchen most of the time.

 Although fresh peas straight from the pod and fresh mint leaves from your garden are ideal, this soup can also be made with frozen peas and dried mint.
 So you have a nutritious soup that you can make at any time.
+And at very low cost.

 Pea and Mint Soup can be made from fresh ingredients but it can equally made with ingredients you probably have in your cupboards or fridge

 Serve the soup on its own, or may be with a swirl of cream and yoghurt.
 It is also delicious with a bit of grated cheese.
-Serve of course with some great tasting bread – home made or good bread from a bakery.
+Best of course with some great tasting bread – home made or good bread from a bakery.

-Pea And Mint – Easy, Low Cost Vegetable Soup
+Easy, Low Cost Vegetable Soup

 Soup Makes Great Packed Lunch